-Military ethics is a broad and diverse interdisciplinary field of applied ethics, concerned with questions of military conduct in war and peace, relations between military, state and society and the legitimacy of war.
+Military ethics and the ethics of war and peace are a broad and diverse interdisciplinary field of applied ethics, concerned with questions of military conduct in war and peace, relations between military, state and society and the legitimacy of war and killing in war.
 Therefore it considers research results of various academic disciplines including philosophical and theological ethics, political science, sociology, history, social science, moral psychology and international law.
 This blog aims for making a small contribution to this broad and immensely fascinating field in an accessible way by providing post on newsworthy topics and ongoing debates in international and German military ethics, reviews of relevant books and short notices on upcoming events or interesting post on other blogs.
-To be as accessible as possible the overall structure of this blog and most posts are in English.
-Only some posts concerning specific German topics are composed in German with an English abstract.

 The blog is open for guest posts and the author is thankful for any contribution or feedback.